nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 ```
 <br/>

-If you have more than one Kubernetes Worker Node, you might like to test them all, and see what kind of performance you get.
+If you have more than one Kubernetes Worker Node, you might like to benchmark them all, and see what kind of performance they have, you might will be surprised at the variance.

 <br/>